Shopify/packwerk/USAGE.md

 ### Understanding how to respond to new violations

-When you have a new dependency or privacy violation, what do you do?
+When you have a new dependency violation, what do you do?

 See: [RESOLVING_VIOLATIONS.md](RESOLVING_VIOLATIONS.md)